Frosthaven/yank-system-ops.nvim/README.md

 The zip file is created in the configured `storage_path` with the extension `.nvim.zip` and the path is copied to your system clipboard.

-You can follow this up with the "Extract zip file path into current buffer's directory" feature to paste the compressed file/folder into the current buffer's directory.
+You can follow this up with the next feature to paste the contents into the current buffer's directory.

 _Example keymap:_